AnAkkk/TFTrue/README.md

 tftrue_no_action
 Enables/disables action items.
 Default is 0 (action items enabled).

-tftrue_whitelist
-Sets specific league item whitelists.
-This can be useful for public servers.
-0: None
-1: ETF2L 6on6
-2: ETF2L 9on9
-Default is 0.

 tftrue_whitelist_id
 Sets a whitelist id from whitelist.tf.
-If this is set, tftrue_whitelist is ignored.
 Default is -1 (disabled).

 tftrue_tournament_config
 Sets specific league configs.
 It will auto download the configs and execute them depending of the map type.